My unhealable thought says that every human being has a certain unpleasant smell in their mind.

-Then, normal people followed them and “Being honest with myself” or “Being true-self” etc….these despicable thoughts…got normalised and spread out.
+Then, people followed them and “Being honest with myself” or “Being true-self” etc…these trashy notions…got normalised and spread out.

-And in the end, telling them in public gradually got considered as a proof of their strength, authenticity, and honesty.
+And in the end, telling them in public got considered as a proof of their strength or authenticity or honesty or maturity.

-In the past, I was innocent and pure enough to listen to their stories carefully and felt sympathy with them.
+In the past, I was innocent and pure enough to listen to these stories carefully and felt sympathy with them.

-But, with time, gradually my mind was losing these innocence and purity.
+But, with time, gradually my mind was losing these innocent and pure qualities.
 And once someone started talking about such stories, I felt a certain uncomfortableness and viewed it from a different perspective.

 …A sneaky trick to get attention and sympathy.